 Surf/ Ski Instructor

 If you have skills in this area, why not chase the dream and work as a surf instructor in Australia or Ski Instructor in Canada.
-Pay can depend on how many lessons you get each day.
+This would allow you to get paid to do what you love.
+But pay can depend on how many lessons you get each day.
+To find out how to become a ski instructor, click here.

 Become a blogger